revaturelabs/interviewquestions/Python/Python-Datatypes/Type_casting.md

 ```

   </details>

   </details>

   ---

-13. What is the output of the following code?
+13.What is the output of the following code?

 ```python
 print(bool(0), bool(3.14159), bool(-3), bool(1.0+1j))